ibm-cloud-docs/vpc/vni-attach-secondary-ip.md

 {{site.data.keyword.attribute-definition-list}}

-# Attaching secondary IP addresses to a virtual network interface
+# Adding secondary IP addresses to a virtual network interface
 {: #attach-secondary-ip-addresses}

 A secondary IP addresses in virtual network interfaces can help you operate network appliances such as load balancers or firewalls that have multiple IP addresses for each network interface.
 These addresses must be in the same subnet as your network interface, and will be associated with the security group that your network interface is a member of.